RESOStandards/reso-certification-help/docs/providers.md

 **Response Time** - shows how long, on average, a request to the given server took to complete, measured in seconds (s).

-**Seconds per 1K Records** -  is an estimate of how many seconds it might take to pull 1,000 records using pages of 100 records.
-It's based on the average response time found during data sampling and validation.
-Measured in seconds (s).
+**Throughput** - is payload size divided by response time.
+Similar to an Internet speed test, this metric shows how quickly consumers might expect to retrieve data from the given server.
+Measured in megabytes per second (MB/s).

-**N/A** - means that the given recipient has not completed Data Dictionary 1.7 availability testing yet.
+**N/A** - means that the given recipient has not completed Data Dictionary availability testing yet.
 Please contact RESO at certification@reso.org if you have any questions.

 # Data Dictionary Report
 The Data Dictionary Report allows you to explore the data elements of the server submitted for RESO certification.
 See more information about [Exploring the Data Dictionary Report](https://certification-help.reso.org/#exploring-the-data).